Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-We use two distinct strategies for the classes $\mathcal{H}_1$ and $\mathcal{H}_2$.
+Regarding the certification scheme itself, we use two distinct strategies for graphs coming from the classes $\mathcal{H}_1$ and $\mathcal{H}_2$.
 If the input graph has minimum degree one, we can reveal the coloring everywhere except for a degree-one node of our choice and its unique neighbor.
 Note that the unique neighbor can still infer the correct coloring from its other neighbors.
-Meanwhile, if we are in a cycle, we can use a $2$-\emph{edge}-coloring, which hides the $2$-coloring \emph{from all nodes}.
+Conversely, if we are in a cycle, we can use a $2$-\emph{edge}-coloring, which hides the $2$-coloring \emph{from all the nodes}.